-In July 2023 a micro diamond was found in a part of a beach concentrate sample and a macro diamond was subsequently found by Saskatchewan Research Council (SRC) after caustic fusion of the remainder of the sample weighing 1.8 kg taken proximal to the main Seahorse target.
-A brief helicopter visit to Seahorse Lake at the end of September enabled a number of samples to be collected under extremely difficult conditions before weather ended the field season.
+In July 2023 a micro diamond was found in a part of a beach strandline concentrate sample and a macro diamond was subsequently found by Saskatchewan Research Council (SRC) after caustic fusion of the remainder of the sample weighing 1.8 kg taken proximal to the main Seahorse target.
+A brief helicopter visit to Seahorse Lake at the end of September 2023 enabled a number of samples to be collected under extremely difficult conditions before weather ended the field season.
 Samples were not as concentrated and were finer grained than the previous one containing two diamonds.
-SRC has recovered 18 microdiamonds from caustic fusion analysis of a 323.35 kg sample.
+SRC recovered 18 microdiamonds from caustic fusion analysis of a 323.35 kg sample.
+A minibulk sample collected in 2024 of >1mm well-sorted concentrate from below the strandline concentrates was submitted to SRC for caustic fusion analysis but contained no macro-diamonds.